WasperAI/Wasper/README.md

 ## Self-Host

 Begin with Docker to deploy your own feature-rich, unrestricted version of AFFiNE.
 Our team is diligently updating to the latest version.
-For more information on how to self-host AFFiNE, please refer to our [documentation](https://docs.affine.pro/docs/self-host-affine).
+For more information on how to self-host AFFiNE, please refer to our [documentation](https://wasper.app/).

 ## Hiring

 Some amazing companies, including AFFiNE, are looking for developers!
 Are you interested in joining AFFiNE or its partners?
 Check out our Discord channel for some of the latest jobs available.

-## Feature Request
+## Email

-For feature requests, please see [community.affine.pro](https://community.affine.pro/c/feature-requests/).
+For questions and suggestions, please use this email [contact@wasper.app]

 ## Building